What are the Signs of Kidney Damage?

 What is Stage 5 Kidney Disease?

 Stage 5 kidney disease, also known as end-stage kidney disease (ESKD), refers to chronic kidney failure.
-In this condition, individuals are diagnosed with an egfr (estimated glomerular filtration rate) below 15 for 3 consecutive months.
-Your kidneys lose their ability to filter toxins and can perform only 15% of their normal work during this condition.
+In this condition, individuals are diagnosed with an eGFR (estimated glomerular filtration rate) below 15 for 3 consecutive months.
+Your kidneys lose their ability to filter toxins and cannot perform their normal work during this condition.

 Therefore, it is essential to consult a doctor and begin the necessary treatment procedures if you are suffering from stage 5 CKD.
 Read ahead to learn more about stage 5 kidney disease, including how to identify it and its treatment options.